Valentine’s Day and the Preacher’s Daughters

 The Bible says, “Rejoice in the wife of your youth” (Proverbs 5:18) and “He who finds a wife finds what is good and receives favor from the Lord” (Proverbs 18:22).
 That’s why I’m happy for my daughters.
 And I pray that after they are married, they don’t forget to keep dating, and going out, and talking.
 I know that if they do, their subscription will never run out.

-Posted on February 13, 2013, in Bible teaching, Family, Holy Humor, Uncategorized and tagged Bible, boyfriend, dating, faith, girlfriend, husband, love, marriage. wife, religion, romance, Valentine, Valentine's Day.
+Posted on February 13, 2013, in Books, Family, Holy Humor, Uncategorized and tagged Bible, boyfriend, dating, faith, girlfriend, husband, love, marriage. wife, religion, romance, Valentine, Valentine's Day.
 Bookmark the permalink.
 2 Comments.